NDark/dieUhr/README.md

 # Introduction to the die Uhr

-( as an order of English, ÁcÅé¤¤¤å, Deutsch )
+( as an order of English, ç¹é«”ä¸­æ–‡, Deutsch )

 Hello visitors,

 I'm NDark, a programmer, meanwhile a German learner.

 Along with my learning path, This app. "die Uhr" has new update since 2015 Nov. finally.
-Beside of traditional German time expression, we have direction and location now.
+Beside of traditional German time expression, we have direction and location now. (ex.
+Turn left at street. )

 Acknowledge to my tutors Marcus ( #1LI0ajSM ) and Paula ( #1MKoVAb1 ) who provided me contents, and helped debuging this App. continuously.